udger/udger-java/README.md

 UdgerParser implements Closeable interface, therefore it must be either opened in `try (...)` statement or explicitly closed.
 Since the SQLite connection creating is time consuming task, it is recommended to keep the UdgerParser's instances in an instance pool.
 UdgerParser is not thread safe object, therefore it can't be used from multiple thread simultaneously.

+Intention of class `UdgerParser.ParserDbData` is to keep precalculated DB-specific data and then improve instantiation of `UdgerParser`.
+Using `UdgerParser.ParserDbData` the Udger database can be switched in runtime.

 #### How to make use of In Memory feature